“Things will fall apart no matter what I do.” “I’m sure they all hate me.” If you say things like this to yourself

-While it’s beneficial to focus on positive thoughts (more on that later), an essential part of being mindful means accepting that negative thoughts happen — and they are perfectly normal, and there’s nothing wrong with you for having them.
+While it’s beneficial to focus on positive thoughts (more on that later), an essential part of being mindful means accepting that negative thoughts will happen.
+They are perfectly normal, and there’s nothing wrong with you for having them.

 We tend to ruminate over negative thoughts and feelings that seem incomplete.
 An unresolved fight with a spouse or uncertainty over changes at the office can keep us up for nights on end.
 While we can’t control how another person will respond or what will happen tomorrow at work, we can control the time and energy we allow for these thoughts.

 You may even want to set up a daily or weekly routine to write or talk about your negative feelings.
 You could try an exercise called mental chatter.
 This exercise involves writing your thoughts as frequently as possible for two weeks.
 During this time, be careful not to police your thoughts or throw a positive spin on the negative.
 Just let them out as they are.

 3. Choose a time to focus on positive self-talk.

 Just as it’s healthy to take time for negative self-talk, it’s important to focus your energy on positive self-talk on a regular basis.
 I prefer to do this during my morning commute.
 I use this time to set my intention for the day and focus on the positive opportunities ahead.

 For example, if I have to lead a work meeting (yikes!), I spend the time reminding myself of my skill and experience instead of dwelling on stress and fear.
 Of course, negative thoughts will sneak in, but actively concentrating on the positive can manifest a happy mood and an overall better experience.
 I can do this, I tell myself.
 Even if the meeting doesn’t go perfectly as planned, I’m still proud of myself for putting myself out there.